Frequently Asked Questions

 - Parent/Guardian interview with School Director.

-- Academic Advisory team reviews application, school records, and entrance exam results to determine grade placement.
+- Academic Advisory team reviews the student's application, school records, and entrance exam results to determine grade placement.

 - Acceptance, Denial or Wait List letters are emailed to parents/guardians.

-- If accepted, complete all Enrollment Documents and pay Enrollment fee.
+- If accepted, complete all Enrollment Documents and pay 6000 CZK Enrollment fee.

-- Attend mandatory Orientation (August) where parents will receive training for the FACTS ParentsWeb.
+- Complete mandatory Orientation (August) where parents will receive training for the FACTS ParentsWeb.
 Verify that all forms and contracts have been signed and that the first payment has been received.

 We teach elementary and secondary students, Grades 1-12 (ages 6-18).